-So is it Paleo?
-The quick answer is ‘no’.
-Legumes are avoided on the paleo diet due to their antinutrients content – phytates and lectins – which inhibit nutrient absorbption, cause inflammation and play with healthy hormonal functions.
-There has been a lot written about legumes being safe for consumption if they’re prepared and cooked properly but since it’s a bit of a hassle, most of us simply go without.
-And given that chickpeas are the base ingredient in hummus (the word ‘hummus’ actually means ‘chickpeas’ in Arabic), it’s one of the foods that is sadly not on the paleo’s ‘green’ list.
-However, as with pretty much anything non-paleo, there are alternatives and even if officially it’s no longer hummus, you can still get a similar flavour and texture using different base ingredients.
+So is hummus paleo friendly?
+The quick answer is NO. Legumes are avoided on the paleo diet due to their antinutrients content – phytates and lectins – which inhibit nutrient absorption and cause digestive issues and inflammation.
+There has been a lot written about legumes being safe to consume if they’re prepared and cooked properly (which is true!), but since it’s a bit of a hassle and requires planning, most of us simply go without.

-Cook’s notes: Blanched almonds are essentially almonds with no skin on.
+Blanched almonds are essentially almonds with no skin on.
 You can buy pre-blanched almonds or do it yourself, see how here.
-I used a Mayvers Hulled Tahini.
-Unhulled tahini does contain more calcium, but the hulls contain phytates and other antinutrients so go for the hulled version!
-Tahini should be stored in the fridge because it’s high in poly-unsaturated fats, which are sensitive to heat and light and can easily turn rancid (even if Vitamin E is resistant to rancidity).
+I used the light coloured, hulled tahini paste.
+Unhulled tahini does contain more calcium, but the hulls contains a fair amount of phytates, so I recommend getting the hulled version.
+Tahini should be stored in the fridge once open as it is high in polyunsaturated fats, which are sensitive to heat and light and can turn rancid (even if Vitamin E is resistant to rancidity).

 - 1/4 cup water

 - 1 teaspoon sea salt or Celtic salt